Plug-In RIS: A Novel Approach to Fully Passive Reconfigurable Intelligent Surfaces: Introduction

 \item \textit{Reliability analysis:} We derive a closed-form expression for the upper bound of the average bit error rate (ABER) for the proposed plug-in RIS.
 Our analytical methodology employs the union-bound and pairwise error probability (PEP) to validate the precision of our simulation outcomes.
 Our results illustrate that these analytical derivations offer a tight upper bound on the ABER.

-\item \textit{Simulation insights:} We conduct exhaustive simulations to evaluate the performance of the proposed plug-in RIS in terms of ABER, achievable rate, energy efficiency, and detector complexity.
-Computer simulation outcomes indicate that the plug-in RIS exhibits promising effectiveness, showing close ABER and achievable rate results to the semi-passive design.
-Moreover, the plug-in RIS outperforms the benchmark designs in terms of energy efficiency and detector complexity, highlighting the superiority of our proposed approach, taking a step forward to the practical implementation of fully passive RIS.
+\item \textit{Simulation insights:} We conduct extensive simulations to evaluate the performance of the proposed plug-in RIS in terms of {coverage performance}, ABER, achievable rate, energy efficiency, and detector complexity.
+Computer simulation outcomes indicate that the plug-in RIS exhibits promising {coverage performance}, showing close ABER and achievable rate results to the semi-passive design.
+Moreover, the plug-in RIS outperforms the benchmark designs in terms of energy efficiency and detector complexity, highlighting the superiority of our proposed approach, taking a step forward to the practical implementation of fully passive RIS. {Furthermore, analyzing received signal-to-interference-plus-noise-ratio (SINR) in an MU scenario reveals that plug-in RIS can also be adapted to serve more than a single UE without considerable performance loss compared to semi-passive RIS.}

 \end{itemize}